Elliptic Flow Suppression due to Hadron Mass Spectrum

 Recently, LQCD thermodynamics \cite{Borsanyi:2010cj} at temperatures $T\sim 100-155$ MeV has been shown to be compatible with calculations performed using Hadron Resonance Gas (HRG) models where the hadron density of states increases exponentially $\rho (m)\sim g(m)\exp(m/T_{H})$ with $\lim_{m/T_H \gg 1}g(m)=0$ \cite{Majumder:2010ik,NoronhaHostler:2012ug}.
 The main parameter that characterizes the increase of the hadron density of states in this case is $T_H$, known as the Hagedorn temperature \cite{Hagedorn:1965st,Frautschi:1971ij}, which is an energy scale of the order of the QCD (pseudo) phase transition temperature \cite{Aoki:2006we,Borsanyi:2010cj,fodormore,Bazavov:2011nk}.
 In this paper, the hadronic states with masses larger than those measured in the particle data book \cite{Eidelman:2004wy} $m>2.5$ GeV, whose existence is implied by $\rho(m)$, are called Hagedorn resonances.
 These massive states were shown to affect chemical equilibration times \cite{NoronhaHostler:2007jf,NoronhaHostler:2009hp,NoronhaHostler:2009cf}, particle ratios \cite{NoronhaHostler:2009tz}, and the shear viscosity of a hadronic gas \cite{NoronhaHostler:2008ju,pal}.
 While an experimental confirmation of an exponential increase in the number of hadron states may be challenging \cite{Broniowski:2000bj,Broniowski:2004yh,Cohen:2011cr}, the validity of such an exponential spectrum is motivated by the success of hadron models in describing low $T$ lattice data in $SU(3)$ pure glue \cite{Meyer:2009tq,Borsanyi:2012ve} and also QCD \cite{Majumder:2010ik,NoronhaHostler:2012ug}.

-In this letter we show that the presence of Hagedorn resonances in the equation of state has an effect on the basic dynamical observables of heavy ion collisions leading to an increase in the total hadron particle spectrum and to a suppression of the differential elliptic flow of all hadrons species.
+In this paper we show that the presence of Hagedorn resonances in the equation of state has an effect on the basic dynamical observables of heavy ion collisions leading to an increase in the total hadron particle spectrum and to a suppression of the differential elliptic flow of all hadrons species.
 The effect will be more significant in hybrid models in which the fluid degrees of freedom are usually converted into hadronic ones at isothermal hypersurfaces with temperatures where Hagedorn resonances are highly populated.
-This introduces a new source of uncertainty to the determination of the viscosity effects in the QGP formed in ultra-relativistic heavy ion collisions.
+This introduces a new source of uncertainty that must be dealt with to correctly extract the value of the shear viscosity in the QGP formed in ultra-relativistic heavy ion collisions.

 The thermodynamics of a resonance gas with Hagedorn-like resonances has been studied a long time ago \cite{rafelski,kapustaolive,Welke:1990za,Venugopalan:1992hy}.
 The equilibrium pressure of such a system at temperature $T$ is given by (we use classical statistics throughout this paper, for simplicity)